LiftReg: Limited Angle 2D/3D Deformable Registration: Method

 We use a convolutional neural network (CNN) $\mathcal{F}_\theta$ to predict the basis coefficients $\{\alpha_i\}$ given a 3D source image and a set of target projections $(I_s, \textbf{P}_t)$: $\{\alpha_i\} = \mathcal{F}_\theta(I_s, \textbf{P}_t)$.
 The network $\mathcal{F}_\theta$ contains three major modules: Lift3D, $\alpha$ estimation, and a warping module.
 The network first backprojects $\textbf{P}_t$ to 3D space based on the associated geometry in which the $\textbf{P}_t$ are acquired.
 The $\alpha$ estimation module takes as input the lifted 3D image and $I_s$ to predict the $\{\alpha_i\}$.
 The corresponding transformation $\varphi^{-1}$ is computed via Eq.~\eqref{equ:deformation_model}.
 Fig.~\ref{fig:network_structure} shows an overview of $\mathcal{F}_\theta$.
 Next, we introduce each module in detail.

 {\bf Lift3D} Since the radiographs $\textbf{P}_t$ are in 2D space, it is difficult to extract 3D information using a 2D feature extractor.
 Hence, we lift the 2D images to 3D image space.
 Specifically, we backproject the 2D images based on their associated emitter positions.
 For each pixel in $P_i$, there is a backprojection ray associated to its emitter position.
 We assign the intensity of the pixel in $P_i$ to all the voxels along the ray.
 Thus, we obtain a set of 3D volumes $\{I_t^i|i=0...N\}$.
 We then concatenate this set of 3D images into one $N$ channel 3D volume of size of ${D}\times{W}\times{H}$.
 This approach has two benefits: (1) geometry information is now explicitly contained in the input to the network; (2) the visual differences across $N$ lifted 3D volumes can provide visual 3D features for the following network modules.
 For practical purposes, we implement Lift3D using the following discretization approach.
 We transform the voxel position $x$ in 3D to its corresponding pixel position in $P_i$ and assign the interpolated intensity in $P_i$ to $x$.
-Given the emitter positions $\{c_i=(c_i^0, c_i^1, c_i^2)|i=0...N,c_i\in\mathbb{R}^3\}$, we can construct the transformation matrix $T$ which transforms a pixel in 2D space to 3D, which is similar to the intrinsic matrix used in a pinhole camera model.
+Given the emitter positions $\{c_i=(c_i^0, c_i^1, c_i^2)|i=0...N,c_i\in\mathbb{R}^3\}$, we construct the transformation matrix $T$ to transform a 3D coordinate to a 2D homogeneous coordinate in the projection space, which is similar to the intrinsic matrix used in a pinhole camera model.
 Given $T$, we can compute the intensity at position $x\in{\Omega_t}$ as

 where $c_i^j$ is the $jth$ component of emitter position $c_i$.